PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

       rise=NUM,              -- Require NUM consecutive successful checks before declaring the backend up, default: 1 useProxyProtocol=BOOL, -- Add a proxy protocol header to the query, passing along the client's IP address and port along with the original destination address and port.
 Default is disabled. reconnectOnUp=BOOL,    -- Close and reopen the sockets when a server transits from Down to Up.
 This helps when an interface is missing when dnsdist is started.
 Default is disabled. maxInFlight            -- Maximum number of in-flight queries.
 The default is 0, which disables out-of-order processing.
 It should only be enabled if the backend does support out-of-order processing.
+As of 1.6.0, out-of-order processing needs to be enabled on the frontend as well, via :func:`addLocal` and/or :func:`addTLSLocal`.
+Note that out-of-order is always enabled on DoH frontends.
     })

   :param str server_string: A simple IP:PORT string.